 The first, and perhaps most important, reason to set up a regular maintenance schedule is that the world has plenty of nasty people searching for devious ways to break into a company’s systems.

 Cyber-criminals used to be amateurs having a bit of fun.
 But that was the 80s.
 Today, there are entire companies that employ cyber-criminals on 40-hour contracts, complete with health insurance and holiday pay.
-It is a constant cat-and-mouse game between the cyber-criminals and cyber-security companies to exploit vulnerabilities in website code and to patch those vulnerabilities.
+It's a constant cat-and-mouse game between cyber-security companies and the cyber-criminals looking to exploit vulnerabilities in website code.

-Keeping up with the software updates is important because it will include a bunch of the latest patches discovered by cyber-security teams.
+Keeping up with the software updates is important, as it will include a bunch of the latest patches developed by cyber-security teams.
 If no one is applying the patches, then your website will remain vulnerable.
 And the last thing any CEO needs is to wake up one morning to see their entire customer database has been leaked.

 Why would anyone want to hack your website?
 Cyber-criminals probably don’t have a vendetta against your company.
-But they have tools that scour the internet looking for any firm using a website platform that hasn’t been updated to the latest version.
+But they have tools that scour the internet looking for any company using a website platform that hasn’t been updated to its latest version.

 If that’s your website, it won’t help to know the criminals weren’t targeting your site personally.
 The damage will be done, and it likely could have been avoided with a simple update schedule.

-As part of the agreement, Adchitects conduct monthly maintenance services to keep the website up-to-date.
+Adchitects can conduct monthly maintenance services to keep their customers' websites up-to-date.
 Pictured are interactive features from the ComForCare NYC website that can stay functional thanks to regular maintenance and plugin updates.

 Content is king